LGN520/farreach-public/ycsb-implementation.md

 					+ Retrieve all ingress MATs -> OK
 					+ Retrieve all egress MATs except values -> lost byte!
 						* Retrieve all egress MATs except values and MATs in stage 11 -> lost byte!
+						* Retrieve all egress MATs except values and MATs in stage 10 & 11 -> lost byte!
+						* Retrieve all egress MATs except values and MATs in stage 9 & 10 & 11 -> lost byte!
+						* Retrieve all egress MATs except values and MATs in stage 8 & 9 & 10 & 11 -> OK!
-						* Retrieve all egress MATs except values and MATs in stage 10 & 11 -> TODO!
+						* Retrieve all egress MATs except values and MATs in stage 8 & 10 & 11 -> lost byte!
-			* TODO: Try warmup phase to check if the hot keys are cached
-			* TODO: Send some requests to see if cache hit rate is reasonable and all responses of the requests can be received
+					+ Retrieve all egress MATs yet remove MATs of four ingress stages -> lost byte!
+				- [IMPORTANT] compiler 9.2.0 cannot correctly compile such a complex P4 program of our current implementation into Tofino, unless we remove sufficient MATs; however we have optimized our P4 code carefully for compiler 8.9.1
 	+ HuanCheng
 		* Evaluation
 			* Run nocache/farreach/netcache for experiment 2 with 32 servers